Which Microsoft ERP System Is Right for You?

-Microsoft offers four Dynamics ERP systems; which one is right for you?
+There are four Microsoft Dynamics ERP systems; which one is right for you?

-Over the last decade, Microsoft (NASDAQ: MSFT) has acquired a succession of enterprise resource planning (ERP) companies and now boasts a wide range of ERP offerings: Microsoft Dynamics GP, Microsoft Dynamics SL, Microsoft Dynamics NAV and Microsoft Dynamics AX.
+Over the last decade, Microsoft (NASDAQ: MSFT) has acquired a succession of enterprise resource planning (ERP) companies.
+The result is a large list of Microsoft ERP solutions: Microsoft Dynamics GP, Microsoft Dynamics SL, Microsoft Dynamics NAV and Microsoft Dynamics AX.

 Surely, with so many brands to choose from, some consolidation is on the cards.
 No, says, Guy Weismantel, director of Microsoft Dynamics ERP Product Marketing.